 You can create as many workgroups as you want and invite other NDEx users to join them for collaboration.

-Yes, you can do this using the Cytoscape 3.7 or higher thanks to its built-in CyNDEx-2 core component.
+Yes, you can do this thanks to Cytoscape's built-in CyNDEx-2 core component.
 Please review THIS PAGE for a detailed guide and more info.

 Yes, you decide who has permission to edit your networks and can always revoke permissions if you want to.